SoftFluent/CodeFluent-Entities-Documentation/getting-started/model_your_business.md

 ![](img/model-your-business-02.png)

-When you add a property to an entity, you also need to specify its data type.
+When you add a property to an entity, you also need to specify its type, which can be simple (integer, string, currency, date, time, etc.), advanced (images, files, etc.) or of a type defined in the model (entity, entity collection, enumeration).

 ![](img/model-your-business-03.png)